Our 45th Season, 2024 – 2025

 Daniel Chong, violin | Ken Hamao, violin | Jessica Bodner, viola | Kee-Hyun Kim, cello

-Hear the Parker Quartet at Carnegie Hall in March, or in SEBASTOPOL on Sat, Feb 15, 3:00 – An afternoon of Stunning String Quartet Mastery
+Hear the Parker Quartet at Carnegie Hall in March, or in SEBASTOPOL on Sat, Feb 15, 3:00 – An Afternoon of Stunning String Quartet Mastery

 – Zemlinsky, String Quartet in A Major, No. 1, Op.
 4